silhavyj/KIV-PSI-task03/README.md

 ./kiv-psi-task03-silhavyj
 ```

-If all went well, you'll be given the following output
+If all went well, you'll be given the following output.

 ```
 Information about the International Space Station (ISS)